 If you have a long-term condition, self care is about understanding that condition and how to live with it.
 Make sure that you follow your GP’s advice and take medication exactly as instructed.
 Place your prescriptions before bank holidays to make sure you have enough to last while your GP or pharmacist may be closed.

-For detailed information on specific conditions, including long-term conditions, visit Health A-Z.
+For detailed information on specific conditions, including long-term see NHS Choices A-Z of conditions here.

 Staying fit and healthy